niiicolai/P4-App/README.md

 ![Example of application](https://github.com/niiicolai/P4-App/blob/main/assets/images/ExampleImage.JPG?raw=true)

+# main.py
+Initialize the application by creating an instance of the Application object, using the parameters from `config.py`, and executing the `mainloop()` method.

+# config.py
+Contains configuration variables used to initialize the application.

+* `GRAPH_AUDIO` set to true, to see a graph of the audio files (*For debugging*)
+* `FILE_PATH` specifies the directory for sound files
+* `ORIGINAL_NAMES` specifies the names of the original sound files
+* `MANIPULATED_NAMES` specifies the names of the manipulated sound files

 # gui.py
+Contains a class used to implement the main GUI features.

-The 4 steps below provide the general usage of this class
+**The 4 steps below provide the general usage of this class**

 1. import class
 ```python